-Fixed in every valley of the GRP sheet or 200mm maximum spacing, with a minimum 5.5mm diameter fastener to suit light section steel.
-A colourmatched integral head is recommended, usually in a bright colour, for example Poppy Red with a 29mm to 32mm diameter washer.
+a) Primary fasteners / endlaps Fixed in every valley of the GRP sheet or 200mm maximum spacing, with a minimum 5.5mm diameter fastener to suit light section steel.
+A colour-matched integral head is recommended, usually in a bright colour, for example Poppy Red with a 29mm to 32mm diameter washer.

-5.6.4 GRP factory assembled rooflights for through fix composite panel systems a) GRP over metal
+5.6.4 GRP factory assembled rooflights for through fix composite panel systems a) Primary fasteners / endlaps a) GRP over metal